Team Merazonia

 Fundraising

 Sanne joined us in 2019 for two months of volunteering.
 After leaving Merazonia, things just didn't feel right so she returned for five months in 2021 and again in 2023.
-Nowadays, Sanne has a MSc in Conservation and Restoration Ecology.
-She remains involved in Merazonia from her base in The Netherlands, as a boardmember of the Dutch foundation and through various conservation and fundraising projects.
+Nowadays, Sanne has an MSc in Conservation and Restoration Ecology.
+She remains involved with Merazonia from her base in The Netherlands, as a boardmember of the Dutch foundation and through various conservation and fundraising projects.

 Brian Donnelan and Jason Howard